Skip to main content

 👨👧👦 Our Experience & Recommendation

 This isn’t the fastest Reacher novel, but it’s one of the smartest.
 And the ending?
-Quietly devastating in the best way.
+Quietly devastating in the best way — the kind that makes you put the book down for a minute before picking it up again.

 Pros